Unconventional Fossil Fuels Factsheet

 Tar Sands

-• Known tar sands deposits exist in 23 countries.20 Canada has 73% of global estimated tar sands, approximately 2.4T bbls of oil.
-The U.S. has 1.6% of global tar sands resources;20 however, 60% of U.S. crude oil imports came from Canada in 202321, and 65% of Canadian production is from tar sands.22
+• Known tar sands deposits exist in 23 countries.20 Canada has 73% of global estimated tar sands, approximately 2.4T bbl of oil.
+The U.S. has 1.6% of global tar sands resources;20 62% of U.S. crude oil imports came from Canada in 2024,21 and 65% of Canadian production is from tar sands.22

 Oil Shale

-• Oil shale is a sedimentary rock with deposits of organic compounds called kerogen, which has not undergone enough geologic pressure, heat, and time to become conventional oil.
+• Oil shale is sedimentary rock containing organic compounds called kerogen, which has not undergone sufficient geologic pressure, heat, and time to become conventional oil.
 Oil shale can be heated to generate petroleum-like liquids.24

-• Oil shale deposits exist in 33 countries.4 The U.S. has the largest oil shale resource in the world, ~6T bbls,4 though oil shale is far from commercial development.25
+• Oil shale deposits exist in 33 countries.4 The U.S. has the world’s largest oil shale resource at ~6T bbl,4 though oil shale is far from commercial development.25

 Image